 f (x) = 1 + e−x (11)

 The goal of training a neural network is to determine the values of the connection weights and the biases of the neurons.
-The back propagation indicates a iterated method which adjusts the weights from output layer to input layer.
-At first, a output are calculated feed-forward from the input layer via the hidden layer to the output layer.
-Then a error is generated by comparing the output with the target output.
-After that, the error is back propagated to the hidden layer and input layer with adjusting the connection weights and biases to reduce the error.
-Such a process will be repeated until the error is minimized or the termination is reached to avoid over-fitting.
+The back propagation indicates an iterated method to adjust the weights from output layer to input layer.
+At first, the outputs were calculated feed-forward from the input layer via the hidden layer to the output layer.
+Then an error was generated by comparing the output with the target output.
+After that, the error was back propagated to the hidden layer and input layer.
+By adjusting the connection weights and biases, the error was further reduced.
+The process was repeated until the error was minimized or reaching the termination to avoid over-fitting.

 Feed-forward